-- 1. Provide advice to debtors at the point when they are first contacted by them which is free of charge, impartial and designed to enable the debtor to make an informed choice as to the solution which is best suited to his/her financial and personal circumstances, irrespective of the area or areas of solution specialisation of the DRF member providing the advice. - 2.
-Ensure that, in cases where a debtor chooses to engage a DRF member to act on his/her behalf in order to implement the chosen solution: - a. full disclosure is made of all fees and charges levied by the member from the point of engagement through to completion of the member's work on behalf of the debtor and of the service provided to which individual fees and charges relate (whether the service is provided before, during or after implementation of the solution); and - b. the financial plan drawn up by the member includes the amount and timing of payment of all fees and charges due, as well as the source of their payment (i.e. whether payment is made direct by the debtor, deducted from funds paid by the debtor or funded by a contribution from creditors) and: - c. any commission/ bonus/ incentive payments made to staff providing advice to the debtor are not materially affected by the solution selected by the debtor.
+G.1.1 DRF Members provide advice to debtors at the point when they are first contacted by them which is free of charge, impartial and designed to enable the debtor to make an informed choice as to the solution which is best suited to his/her financial and personal circumstances, irrespective of the area or areas of solution specialisation of the DRF member providing the advice.

+- G.1.2 DRF Members ensure that, in cases where a debtor chooses to engage a DRF member to act on his/her behalf in order to implement the chosen solution:- - full disclosure is made of all fees and charges levied by the member from the point of engagement through to completion of the member's work on behalf of the debtor and of the service provided to which individual fees and charges relate (whether the service is provided before, during or after implementation of the solution); and - the financial plan drawn up by the member includes the amount and timing of payment of all fees and charges due, as well as the source of their payment (i.e. whether payment is made direct by the debtor, deducted from funds paid by the debtor or funded by a contribution from creditors) and; - any commission/bonus/incentive payments made to staff providing advice to the debtor should not be structured in order to influence the advice given to the debtor.
+Solutions recommended must always represent appropriate advice to the debtor.

-2. Transparency (fees and charges)
+G.2 Transparency (fees and charges)